susanev/uw-hcde-creative-computing/exercises/robot/robot.md

 * Add a comment to every line of your code clearly describing what it does

 ### The Code
-__Note__: It is an image, as we would like you to practice typing out the code instead of practicing your copy/paste skills.
+__Note__: It is an image, as we would like you to practice typing out the code.

 ![alt text][static]